 Keep track of everything you accomplish and anything that goes wrong so that you may relax around assessment time, knowing that you have a complete record of your efforts.

-If you keep track of your progress throughout the year, you’ll have a handy resource for a quick appraisal of your performance at the end of the 12 months.
+If you keep track of your progress throughout the year, you’ll have a handy resource for a quick performance appraisal at the end of the 12 months.

 Understand the Purpose of Self-Evaluation

-It’s important to know why you’re doing a self-evaluation in the first place, such as whether your manager needs it to write your performance review, if it will factor towards your appraisal or bonus, etc.
+It’s important to know why you’re doing a self-evaluation in the first place, such as whether your manager needs it to write your performance review, if it factors towards your appraisal or bonus, etc.

 You need to know how thorough an assessment has to be.
 The finest possible self-evaluation may be written with all these considerations.